 HOW YOU THINK ABOUT THE MEANING, ROLE AND VALUE OF MINDFULNESS AND ITS PRACTICE, AND HOW YOU FEEL ABOUT IT.

-This graph shows only one dimension - behavioral meaning that you are action- oriented, without much engagement of your feelings and without necessarily thinking about this aspect intellectually.
-You might use this information to seek ways to expand your understanding and explore your emotions.
+This graph shows only one dimension - behavioral indicating that you are action-oriented without much engagement of your feelings.
+You might use this information to explore your emotions.